-My homemade Gluten free ricotta meatballs are filled with zucchini and ricotta cheese.
+My homemade gluten-free egg-free meatballs are filled with zucchini and ricotta cheese.
 They make a delicious and satisfying meal for any hungry family.
-These egg-free meatballs are a great way to sneak in some veggies too!
+These meatballs are also gluten-free and are a great way to sneak in some veggies too!

 This recipe is perfect for meatball lovers.
-You can even make these meatballs into an amazing gluten free meatball sub sandwich!
+You can even make these meatballs into an amazing Gluten-Free Meatball Sub sandwich!
+I have so many gluten-free dinner recipes on the blog for you to try.

 Ingredient Notes:

-• Ground beef – I use 90% lean ground beef to make this recipe.
+• Ground Beef – I use 90% lean ground beef in this recipe.
 You can also use ground turkey, chicken, pork, or bison.

-• Pasta sauce – most pasta sauce should be gluten free, but always read the labels.
-You can also make a homemade gluten free pasta sauce with meat or a gluten free marinara pasta sauce.
+• Pasta Sauce – Most pasta sauce brands should be gluten-free, but always read the labels if you are using store-bought sauce.
+You can also make a homemade Gluten-Free Pasta sauce with meat or a Gluten-Free Marinara pasta sauce.

 • Zucchini – you can use dark green, light green, yellow, or any heirloom type.
 Shred it, and be sure to use a paper towel to get the extra moisture out.

-• Gluten free pasta – you can use any gluten free pasta, including legume pasta.
+• Gluten-Free Pasta – Use any gluten free pasta brand you enjoy, including legume pasta.
 Don’t forget to check out my tips to avoid mushy pasta!

-Step 1: First, use a gluten-free jarred sauce or make a delicious homemade sauce like this gluten-free meat sauce.
-I am sure many others are gluten free; just make sure to read the labels.
+Step 1: First, use a gluten-free jarred sauce or make a delicious homemade sauce recipe I linked in the Ingredient Notes section above.
+I am sure many others are gluten-free; just make sure to read the labels.

-Step 2: Add all of your meatball ingredients to a large bowl and mix well.
+Step 2: Add all of your meatball ingredients to a large mixing bowl and mix well.
 I find mixing by hand is the best way to incorporate all of the ingredients together.
+You can also use a large fork or spoon.

-Photos of the meatballs steps 3 and 4.
+Photos of the meatballs before and after being baked.

-Step 3: Form the ricotta meatballs and put them onto a greased baking sheet.
+Step 3: Form the ricotta meatballs into the desired size and put them onto a greased baking pan.
+To make clean-up easy, line the baking dish with parchment paper.

-Step 4: Bake the meatballs at 350º F in your oven until they are cooked through.
-Use a meat thermometer to check to ensure they have an internal temperature of 165º F.
+Step 4: Bake the meatballs at 350ยบ F in your oven until they are cooked through.
+Use a meat thermometer to check to ensure they have an internal temperature of 165ยบ F.

-You can even bake the gluten free meatballs in the sauce if you want the tomato flavors to bake in!)
+You can cook the meatballs in the sauce if you want the tomato flavor to slow cook into the meatballs!
+Use the instructions in this Gluten-Free Slow Cooker Meatballs Recipe.

 Cooked meatballs in a silver bowl.